-- A. Receives the report and accepts the level of significance. - B. Adopts the proposed meeting schedule for the remainder of 2022 and 2023.
+- A. Receives the report and accepts the level of significance. - B. Adopts the proposed meeting schedule.

 The Local Government Act 2002 Schedule 7(cl)19 states that a local authority must hold the meetings that are necessary for the good government of its district.
 The Chief Executive must give notice in writing to each member of the time and place of a meeting not less than 14 days before the meeting or the local authority can adopt a schedule of meetings.